-Set in the region of United States known as the Great Plains, North Dakota is nature and sports lover’s paradise.
-Bordering with equally green South Dakota, Minnesota and Montana, North Dakota is renowned for its industry, agriculture, state parks, and combination of Native American and Scandinavian heritage.
-As such, its geography, rich with rivers, hills, and forests provides a perfect setting for substance addiction and abuse treatments.
-Recent governmental statistics show that North Dakotans abuse prescription drugs and opioids the most; hence many of North Dakota rehabs are focused on treating this addiction.
-Here are some of North Dakota’s most acclaimed rehabs.
+Set in the region of the United States known as the Great Plains, ND is a nature and sports lover’s paradise.
+Bordering equally green South Dakota, Minnesota, and Montana, ND is renowned for its industry, agriculture, state parks, and combination of Native American and Scandinavian heritage.
+As such, its geography, rich with rivers, hills, and forests, provides a perfect setting for substance addiction and abuse treatments.
+Recent governmental statistics show that North Dakotans abuse prescription drugs and opioids the most; hence many of their treatment centers are focused on treating this addiction.
+Here are some of the most acclaimed rehabs in this state.

 - Licensed Addiction Counseling

 - DUI Seminars

 - Tobacco Prevention Classes

 The Agency has offices in Bismarck, Devil’s Lake, Dickinson, Fargo, Grand Forks, Minot, and Williston, while headquarters is in Bismarck.